11 Fun Fall Activities in Fairfield County, CT [2023]

 How: Pre-purchase a bag to fill at the country market (the pies are delish there too) and catch a scenic tractor ride out to the center of the orchard.
 Make sure to pick only in the designated areas where the fruit is ready.

 Bonus: Stay for a browse through Silverman’s Animal Farm, located just across the street.
 There’s a small admission fee and you can also buy a little bucket of food to help feed the goats, sheep, llamas or buffalo they have on premises.
-Make a day of it, pack a lunch and have a bite at one of the picnic tables in the park area.
+Make a day of it, pack a lunch and have a bite at one of the picnic tables in the park area (or purchase from one of the local food tucks on site).

 Where: Tokeneke Elementary School, Darien